Advisory Committee for Persons with Disabilities

 Awards Program

-The City of Fountain Valley Advisory Committee for Persons with Disabilities, comprised of City residents, recognizes individuals and/or businesses that provide outstanding support and service to person with disabilities.
+The City of Fountain Valley Advisory Committee for Persons with Disabilities, comprised of City residents, is searching for individuals and/or businesses that provide outstanding support and service to person with disabilities.

 Spotlight Series